aspose-barcode/Aspose.BarCode-Documentation/java/getting-started/product-overview/_index.md

 The full list of features can be found in [**Product Features**]().

 ## **System Compatibility**
+Aspose.BarCode for Java supports any operating system where the Java runtime is installed.

+***Aspose.BarCode for Android via Java*** is platform-independent so it can be used on any platform where the Android Runtime environment is installed and will run on Android systems running Android OS 2.0 or greater.
+***Aspose.BarCode for Node.js*** via Java is a platform-independent API and can be used on any platform (Windows, Linux, etc.) where Node.js and node-java bridge are installed.
+The machine must have Oracle JDK 7 or greater versions before setting up the installation.
+***Aspose.BarCode for PHP via Java*** is a platform-independent API and can be used on any platform (Windows, Linux, etc.) where PHP and Java Bridge are installed.

 ## **Licensing**
+License is required to obtain access to the advanced functionality of Aspose.BarCode for .NET.
+The evaluation mode allows generating barcodes without any restrictions; however, a watermark is placed on the resulting image.
+Moreover, barcode recognition is available without limitations only for Code39 barcodes; for all other symbologies, 30% of the resulting text will be masked.
+More information about how to buy and set the license is provided in Licensing.
+If you want to try Aspose.BarCode for .NET, you can request a temporary license for 30 days.
+Please refer to [How to get a Temporary License]() for details.

 ## **Platforms Supported**
 - Java Standard Edition 1.4 or greater.